 Positive Displacement Pumps

-Positive displacement pump uses the reciprocating action of a piston or squeezing action of meshing gears, lobes or other moving bodies to displace the media (entrained in the cavity) from one area to another (from suction to discharge).
+A positive displacement pump uses the reciprocating action of a piston or the squeezing action of meshing gears, lobes, or other moving bodies to displace the media (entrained in the cavity) from one area to another (from suction to discharge).

 Items in a Pump Package